Creamy Slow Cooker Tortellini Soup

 - 1 cup heavy cream

-If using an Intant Pot select -> Slow Cook -> Adjust -> Less for "LOW" heat and "MORE" for High heat - after that adjust the timing, 4 hours for "MORE" and 7 hours for "LOW".
+- If using an Instant Pot select -> Slow Cook -> Adjust -> Less for "LOW" heat and "MORE" for High heat - after that adjust the timing, 4 hours for "MORE" and 7 hours for "LOW".

-Uncover, add in the chopped kale, gently press the leaves down to completely submerse into the liquid.
+- Uncover, add in the chopped kale, gently press the leaves down to completely submerge into the liquid.
 Cover again and cook 15 mins on HIGH ("MORE" on Instant Pot) until the leaves have wilted.